 A Pelvic Ultrasound scan is important to look for abnormalites of the ovaries (e.g. ovarian cysts, endometrioma, polycystic ovaries), and to look for any structural anomalies within the uterus (e.g. septum, fibroids).

 A semen analysis is required to look for male factor infertility.
 Dr Law can arrange this for you at Care Fertility, located conveniently at Greenslpes Private.

 Depending on the results, Dr Law may order some blood tests for the male partner.

-To discuss your specific concerns and fertility issues with Brisbane fertility specialist, please contact Dr Ken Law to arrange an appointment at Greenslopes Obstetrics and Gynaecology.
+To discuss your specific concerns and fertility issues, please contact Dr Ken Law to arrange an appointment at Greenslopes Obstetrics and Gynaecology.